elisarver/selophane/README.md

 selophane
 =========

-Repository for the selophane project (see selophane.org for details)
+Repository for the selophane project (see elisarver.com (temporary home) for details)